MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/espresso/index.md

 This adds the Test Cloud [Espresso Extensions](https://github.com/Microsoft/AppCenter-Test-Espresso-Extensions) as a dependency to your project, which ensures that the `ReportHelper` is available at compile time.
 The `ReportHelper` enables the `label` feature.
 See Step 3 for more detail on the `label` feature.

-If you are using a version of Gradle lower that 3.0, then you might need to replace `androidTestImplementation` with `androidTestCompile` as explained in the [gradle docs](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation).
+If you're using a version of Gradle lower that 3.0, then you might need to replace `androidTestImplementation` with `androidTestCompile` as explained in the [gradle docs](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation).

 ## 2. Changes to the tests